harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - Been doing open-source for over a year now
 - If you use Twitter, then you should definitely give me a follow -->

 ---
+layout: section
+---

+# Things to cover

+- How did we get to Vite?
+- How does it supersede Laravel Mix?
+- What is the future of frontend bundling?
+- Some fun nostalgia

+---
 layout: two-cols